 Gardaí arrest former scout leader over alleged sexual assault

-Complainant alleges the man, now in his 70s, sexually assaulted him as a boy in Cork in 1980s
+Complainant alleges the man, now in his 70s, sexually assaulted him as a boy in 1980s

 The complainant alleges he was sexually assaulted when he was a member of the Catholic Boy Scouts of Ireland in the 1980s.

-Detectives arrested the man in Cork city centre shortly after 8am on Monday morning for questioning after they received a complaint that he sexually assaulted the boy at his home in a Cork suburb in the 1980s.
+Detectives arrested the man shortly after 8am on Monday morning for questioning after they received a complaint that he sexually assaulted the boy in the 1980s.

 The complainant, who is now a middle aged man, made a formal statement to gardaí alleging the man abused him when he was a member of the Catholic Boy Scouts of Ireland.